 - If you’re ready to buy but still fall short on the down payment, there may be options beyond rent-to-own homes.
 There are many first-time homebuyer programs that require smaller down payments or provide grants to help increase your buying power.
 Before signing any contract, explore the full range of options.

 - Buying a home likely will be the biggest purchase you’ll ever make, and consulting with a financial advisor can help you determine if you’re truly ready.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.